 On June 9, 2015, we spun out our business relating to veterinary oncology to Coneksis in exchange for all of the issued and outstanding shares of Coneksis.
 We subsequently distributed the shares of Coneksis by a dividend to our stockholders of record on June 9, 2015, on a pro rata basis.
 In connection with the spin-out arrangement, we granted to Coneksis worldwide, exclusive licenses, for use only in the field of veterinary medical research and therapeutics, under certain cell lines, trademarks, know-how and patents, including the intellectual property rights licensed to us under our license agreement with Fox Chase Cancer Center.
 Like Brink Biologics, Coneksis is restricted in its ability to modify the licensed cell lines, and we will have at least joint ownership of any such modifications and the ability to use those modifications outside Coneksis' field.
 We also have a non-exclusive license to any results and data arising from Coneksis' use of our cell lines and intellectual property for our use for internal research purposes and outside of Coneksis' field.
 In consideration for the license grants, Coneksis is obligated to pay us a low single-digit royalty on amounts received for the sale of licensed products and services, as well as a low single-digit percentage share of other revenue received by Coneksis from the grant of sublicenses under our rights.
 Coneksis has the right to terminate the license agreement for convenience.
 We have the right to terminate the license agreement if Coneksis challenges any of our patents or the patents licensed to us by Fox Chase Cancer Center.
-We and Coneksis each have the right to terminate the license agreement if the other party is dissolved or is declared bankrupt, or remains in breach of any material obligation following a sixty day cure period to remedy the breach.
+We and Coneksis each have the right to terminate the license agreement if the other party is dissolved or is declared bankrupt, or remains in breach of any material obligation following a sixty-day cure period to remedy the breach.
 Finally, as part of the spin-out arrangement, we have agreed to provide certain services to Coneksis for a transitional period on a fee-for-service basis.
-For the year ended December 31, 2015, we invoiced Coneksis for service fees in the amount of \$6,000 which is recorded in other income on our consolidated statements of operations.
-Had we consummated the spin-out as of the beginning of the year, there would have been no material impact to our consolidated statement of operations for the year ended December 31, 2015, or our consolidated balance sheet as of December 31, 2015.
-We further determined that we have a variable interest in Coneksis through our royalty agreement with them.
+For the years ended December 31, 2016 and 2015, we recorded \$19,000 and \$6,000, respectively, for service fees from Coneksis, which are recorded in other income on our consolidated statements of operations.
+We further determined that we have a variable interest in Coneksis through our royalty agreement with Coneksis.
 However, we are not the primary beneficiary, and as such, do not consolidate the entity.